EngelsI/ClassiCOL/README.md

 What is new in ClassiCOL2:
 - Up to 10X faster analysis time
-- Removal of the Keratin restriction
+- The removal of sequences with isoBLASTs to keratin has been scrapped.
+(Trypsin isoBLASTs are still excluded.)
 - Indicative mixture deconvolution for multiple species samples and non-database taxa.
 - New plots: Taxonomic slope plot, multiple alignment plot, order uniqueness overview plot, measured data-based tree plot